 Registration Review Process

-While each pesticide review is unique, all pesticides go through the basic registration review process described below.
-This process is also described in the Registration Review Procedures.
+While each pesticide review is unique, all pesticides go through the same basic registration review process.

 EPA initiates a registration review by establishing a public docket for a pesticide registration review case and opening the docket for public comment.